clelandlab/quick/docs/Tutorials/mercator.md

 - Readout channel setup
 - Execution steps

-For example, the following program is for QubitSpectroscopy (TwoTone):
+For example, the following program is for QubitSpectroscopy (TwoTone) with very short relax time:

 ```yaml
 # section 1: Meta Information